-- 790. The IOC alleges that the Duchess List is conclusive evidence that the Athlete was expected to use the Duchess Cocktail and, in order to conceal his use of the prohibited substances comprised within the Duchess Cocktail, he was protected from any adverse analytical findings through the surreptitious substitution of his urine at the Sochi Laboratory. - 791.
-The Panel accepts that, if it were established to its comfortable satisfaction that the appearance of the Athlete on the Duchess List proved that he actually took the Duchess Cocktail with the certain knowledge that his urine, in the event of a doping control, would be swapped, then it would provide considerable, but not necessarily conclusive, support for a conclusion that the Athlete committed an ADRV of the use of a prohibited method in the form of urine substitution. - 792.
+- 791. The IOC alleges that the Duchess List is conclusive evidence that the Athlete was expected to use the Duchess Cocktail and, in order to conceal his use of the prohibited substances comprised within the Duchess Cocktail, he was protected from any adverse analytical findings through the surreptitious substitution of his urine at the Sochi Laboratory. - 792.
+The Panel accepts that, if it were established to its comfortable satisfaction that the appearance of the Athlete on the Duchess List proved that he actually took the Duchess Cocktail with the certain knowledge that his urine, in the event of a doping control, would be swapped, then this would provide considerable, but not necessarily conclusive, support for a conclusion that the Athlete committed an ADRV of the use of a prohibited method in the form of urine substitution. - 793.
 As explained above in relation to the use of a prohibited substance, the Panel is unable to conclude to its comfortable satisfaction that the Duchess List establishes that the Athlete used a prohibited substance.
-For the same reason, the Panel is unable to conclude to its comfortable satisfaction that the Duchess List establishes that the Athlete's urine samples were deliberately substituted during the Sochi Games, and that the Athlete was aware of this. - (cc) Deliberately limited closure of the sample bottles - 793.
-The IOC alleges that the Athlete deliberately did not fully close his sample bottles at the doping control station and thereby knowingly facilitated the substitution of his urine at the Sochi Laboratory. - 794.
-For the reasons set out above in relation to the alleged use of a prohibited substance, the Panel is unable to conclude to its comfortable satisfaction that the Athlete deliberately limited the degree of closure of his sample bottles during the doping control process. - (dd) Transmission of the DCFs - 795.
-Pursuant to the alleged modus operandi described above, the IOC suggests that immediately after each of his doping control tests at the Sochi Games, the Athlete transmitted copies of his DCFs to a third person, who then used the information contained in the copies to identify which sample bottles at the Sochi Laboratory needed to be reopened and their contents swapped with clean urine.
+For the same reason, the Panel is unable to conclude to its comfortable satisfaction that the Duchess List establishes that the Athlete's urine samples were deliberately substituted during the Sochi Games, and that the Athlete was aware of this. - (cc) Deliberately limited closure of the sample bottles - 794.
+The IOC does not specifically allege that the Athlete deliberately limited the extent to which his sample bottles were closed, although this is clearly implicit in light of the IOC's allegations regarding the general modus operandi of the alleged urine substitution. - 795.
+In the circumstances, for the reasons set out above in relation to the alleged use of a prohibited substance, the Panel is unable to conclude to its comfortable satisfaction that the Athlete deliberately limited the degree of closure of his sample bottles during the doping control process. - Transmission of the DCFs (dd) - 796.
+Pursuant to the alleged modus operandi described above, the IOC suggests that immediately after his doping control tests at the Sochi Games, the Athlete transmitted copies of his DCFs to a third person, who then used the information contained in the copies to identify which sample bottles at the Sochi Laboratory needed to be reopened and their contents swapped with clean urine.
 The Panel accepts that if it is established to its comfortable satisfaction that the Athlete did transmit copies of his DCFs to a third person, this would constitute considerable, albeit not necessarily conclusive, evidence of urine substitution with the purpose of hiding the use of a prohibited substance.